 How should I wash my bra?
 That’s a great question!

 How often should I wash my bras?

-We recommend washing your bra every three wears.
+We recommend washing your bra every three to four wears.
 This will obviously depend on how long you’re wearing them for during the day and how many bras you are rotating.
 Depending on your current washing habits this may sound excessive or even not often enough so let’s look at why we say three to four days.

 If you’re washing your bra after every wear you may be doing it more harm than good.
 With every wash, your bra will stretch out a little, even if you’re being careful and handwashing them.
 This extra stretch can seriously shorten the lifespan of your bra causing you to have to spend more money replacing them.

 On the other hand, if you’re not washing your bras often enough you may be causing both yourself and your bras harm.
 We all sweat, no matter how little physical movement we do.
 This sweat, no matter how clean you are, will become ingrained in the fabric of the bra and then be transferred back onto your body with each subsequent wear.
 Stale sweat will not only make your bra smell bad but will have a negative impact on your skin.
 This can cause irritations and sores and no one wants that.

 And your bra?